Shopify/hydrogen/CONTRIBUTING.md

   - Push the branch up to Github.
 Do _not_ make a Pull Request - we want the older Storefront API branch to stay as a snapshot of the code that was there at that release.
 - Change the default branch in Github to the newly-created branch.
 - Un-comment out the "Create release pull request or publish" job in `releases.yml`
-- Create a new changelog and PR to officially publish the new version
+- Changelog CI will automatically create a new PR with the changelog.
+Merge it for the first official release of the new version!